tomiwatech/nodeLogin/README.md

 # nodeLogin
 A login and registration system with node

-This registration and login system with node uses passport js for authentication, handle bars for view engine, express and the web framework and mongoose for modelling database schema.
+This registration and login system with node uses passport js for authentication, handle bars for view engine, express as the web framework and mongoose for modelling database schema.

 Features